gaochundong/urbanboot/README.md

 # Urban Boot

-An archetype project of spring boot to help creating runnable application conveniently.
+An archetype project of spring boot.

 ## autoconf setup